akolechkin/rocket/README.rst

 Sometimes namespaces are complicated and instead of being simple like 'email' they have some complexity like 'group/subgroup.method'.
-Rocket handles this by offering additional functions to handle how that string is translated into dynamics objects.
+Rocket handles this by offering several functions to handle how that string is translated into dynamics objects.

+It's easy enough to think of this functions as a _namespace pair generator_.
+We'll see this again in the next section.

 Let's look at one: rocket.proxies import gen_ns_pair_multi_delim.